 Mobile World Congress Nvidia has decided to bet on both Arm and x86 platforms for the 5G edge, with a new data processing unit – aka SmartNIC – that packs 16 Arm cores.

-The forthcoming BlueField-3 A100 will include 16 Arm Cortex A78 processors but will be happy working inside Intel-powered or Arm-flexing servers.
+The forthcoming BlueField-3 will include 16 Arm Cortex-A78 CPU cores, as well as 16 acceleration cores with 256 execution threads, but will be happy working inside Intel-powered or Arm-flexing servers.

-Wherever it runs, Nvidia feels it has sufficient compute power to serve in software-defined 5G base stations and handle their network function needs so that server CPUs can be left to do other work.
+Wherever it runs alongside, Nvidia feels this component [PDF] has sufficient compute power to serve in software-defined 5G base stations and handle their network function needs so that server CPUs can be left to do other work.

 Nvidia's vision is also for those base stations to include its small form factor EGX GPUs, and for those units to be pressed into service running AI applications.

 To help things along, the company's Aerial software platform has been imbued with a 5G RAN.

 Just why the 5G edge needs AI wasn't explained to The Register.
 Maybe that's why Google Cloud and Nvidia have decided to create a joint AI-on-5G lab to explore the opportunities.

 Nvidia has also advanced the BlueField-3 as a fine choice for high-performance computing (HPC), for which the company has introduced a new A100 80GB PCIe GPU.
 The new machine boasts 2TB/s of memory bandwidth and 80GB of HBM2e high-bandwidth memory.